adammakinson/chorechart/CHORECHART.md

         I.  Nia to create a home screen design.
     e.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.
-    f.  fix modal close button styling
+    f.
+On the chores management screen handle cases where the user clicks the add to all or assign buttons without having done anything else.
     g.
-On the chores management screen handle cases where the user clicks the add to all or assign buttons without having done anything else.
-    h.
 Add a check to remove the list-group ul IF no list items are in it.

 4. Items that are done
     a.
 Chore creation and management (DONE)